rage/programming-23/data/part-10/1-class-hierarchies.md

 Any trait in the base class can be accessed from the derived class with the function `super()`.
 The `self` argument is left out from the method call, as Python adds it automatically.

-But what if the attributes are not identical, can we still use the base class constructor in some way?
+But what if the attributes are not identical; can we still use the base class constructor in some way?
 Let's have a look at a class named `Thesis` which inherits the `Book` class.
-The derived class can still call the constructor from the base class:
+The derived class _can_ still call the constructor from the base class:

 ```python